Mostyn Field

-Mostyn Field (born 1958), is a male former rower who competed for Great Britain and England.
+Mostyn Field (born 1958), is a British former rower who competed for Great Britain and England.

 Rowing career

 Field represented Great Britain in three World Championships.
 He represented England and won a bronze medal in the coxless four, at the 1986 Commonwealth Games in Edinburgh, Scotland.
 Field also represented Great Britain in the eight, at under 23 (gold medal) and junior level.

 He was part of the coxless pairs crew with G Hill, that won the national title rowing for the University of London Tyrian Alumni Club, at the 1983 National Rowing Championships.
 The same year he won the Silver Goblets & Nickalls' Challenge Cup with Hill.

 Field also rowed for Emanuel School and University of London and won twice more at the Henley Royal Regatta, in the Stewards' Challenge Cup and Thames Challenge Cup.